sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/02 - Some Sort of Isekai/01 What Now.md

 Your phone.
 Your wallet.
 Some wireless earbuds.
 A face mask.
 Some tissues.
 Your car keys.

-*What an arsenal.
-I don't think I wanna get close enough to even...
+*What an arsenal,* you thought to yourself with a pessimistic laugh. *I don't think I wanna get close enough to something to even...
 I dunno, jam my keys into someone's ribs.*

 If you were going to find out what was going on, you were probably going to have to explore outside of this village.
 To adventure you would need a weapon, and to get a weapon, you'd need money.